freenet/freenet-core/docs/src/components/contracts.md

   another state and returns the difference between the two, the "delta".

-- `update_state` - Applies a delta to the contract's state, updating it to bring it in sync with the other state.
+- `update_state` - Applies a delta to the contract's state, updating it to bring it in sync with the other peer's contract state.

 Contracts can implement these functions however they wish depending on the type of data their state contains.